 Having the right mix of participants influences the success or failure of such an activity.
-Applications are encouraged from individuals representing diverse research areas across a range of disciplines.
-Contributions to this challenge should be submitted by researchers working in a variety of disciplines or research areas including, mathematics, physics, biology, chemistry, geosciences, ethics and statistics, engineering, and graduate and undergraduate education.
-However, we are not defining the disciplines that should be represented at this Ideas Lab; rather we are asking potential participants to indicate how their expertise can address the challenges associated with the creation of a synthetic cell.
+Applications are encouraged from individuals representing diverse research areas across a range of disciplines including, biology, physics, biophysics, mathematical modeling, statistics, chemistry, engineering, computer science, or any other discipline suited to shed light on the topic.
+However, we are not defining the disciplines that should be represented at this Ideas Lab; rather we are asking potential participants to indicate how their expertise can address the challenges associated with understanding function and evolution of non-coding RNAs.